-The FDA warns doctors to advise their female patients against using the anticonvulsant drug in the first trimester, when a woman isn’t even aware of her pregnancy.
-Advising doctors to prescribe alternative medications to pregnant women, the FDA asks physicians and doctors to carefully observe their patients’ childbearing condition before prescribing the drug.
+The FDA has asked doctors to tell patients who may get pregnant not to take Topamax.
+This is especially important in the first trimester, when a woman might not even know she’s pregnant.
+They also advise doctors to prescribe alternative medications to pregnant women, and to carefully watch their patients’ childbearing condition before prescribing Topamax to anyone.

 According to the FDA report, the first trimester is the most vulnerable period, when the fetus’ lip and palate do not fuse properly.
-The FDA urges women undergoing topiramate therapy to take effective birth control, as it is not an appropriate medication for a female of childbearing age.
-Further, the government agency cautions physicians before prescribing the anticonvulsant drugs to females using birth control pills comprising estrogen, warning that, if used together, these drugs might reduce contraceptive efficacy and hormonal exposure.
+The FDA urges women taking topiramate to also use effective birth control to prevent accidentally exposing a fetus to the drug.
+They also caution physicians that prescribing this anticonvulsant to those taking estrogen birth control pills could reduce their effectiveness and cause hormonal issues.

 Topamax entered the market in 1996 and has since been known as an effective remedy for migraine and epilepsy.
-Its generic version topiramate is quite popular with female patients, including pregnant women.
-Therefore, the FDA warning for pregnant women has given answers to many families that have been struggling to find the reasons for the cleft lips of their newborns.
-According to the FDA report, fetuses exposed to the drug were 1.4 percent more vulnerable to developing oral defectsree times the other seizure drugs.
+The drug (and its generic version, topiramate) is commonly prescribed to women, including those who are pregnant.
+For families wondering why their newborn babies have cleft lips, the FDA’s Topamax warning for pregnant women has raised major red flags.
+According to the FDA report, fetuses exposed to the drug were 1.4% more likely to develop oral defects.

-Following laboratory tests on animals, Topamax was classified as category C drug for pregnancy, associated with decreased fetus weight, miscarriages, and birth defects.
-However, despite its categorization under C and evident signs of warning, topamax stayed in the market for human use.
-It took the FDA several years to link the problem of cleft lips, which means thousands of expectant mothers have consumed topamax, thus unknowingly exposing their fetuses to the side effects of the drug.
+After animal testing, Topamax was classified as a category C drug, meaning that it may cause decreased fetus weight, miscarriages, and birth defects.
+However, despite this categorization and other warnings, Topamax stayed on the market for human use.
+It took the FDA several years to recognize its link to cleft lips, which meant thousands of expectant mothers unknowingly exposed their fetuses to side effects.

-Topamax is a prescription medicine approved for the treatment of epilepsy and for migraine headache prevention.
 Brand name Topamax is made by Ortho-McNeil Neurologics.
 However, there are a number of generic manufacturers that make the drug since the original patent has expired.
-Some of the generic manufacurers are Apotex Corporation, Aurobindo Pharma, Mylan Pharmaceuticals, Ranbaxy Pharmaceuticals, Inc., Roxane Laboratories, Inc., and Teva Pharmaceutical Industries, Ltd.

-This illegal marketing of Topamax is likely to be significant in the current birth defect lawsuits because it is evidence that the drug companies may have been more concerned with making profits than in people’s safety.
+The admitted illegal marketing of Topamax is likely to be extremely significant in the current birth defect lawsuits.
+It serves as clear evidence that the drug companies may have been more concerned with making profits than people’s safety.

-Another issue that will likely be significant in the lawsuits will be the fact that data from the North American Antiepileptic Drug Pregnancy Registry shows that cleft lip and cleft palate occurred in 1.4% of infants exposed to topirate alone in the first trimester of pregnancy.
-The comparable rate for infants exposed to other antiepilepsy drugs is only .38% to .55%.
-This scientific data demonstrates that there are other drugs on the market to treat epilepsy that have a lower risk of birth defects than Topamax.
+Another key point is the statistics from the North American Antiepileptic Drug Pregnancy Registry.
+According to their data, cleft lip and cleft palate occurred in 1.4% of infants exposed to topiramate alone in the first trimester of pregnancy.
+In contrast, the rate for infants exposed to other antiepilepsy drugs is only .38% to .55%.
+These numbers show that there are alternative drugs on the market that have a lower risk of birth defects and are preferable for certain patients.

 Parents of children born with any cleft lip or cleft palate deformity should contact a qualified attorney immediately if the mother took Topamax during pregnancy.
-There are limited time periods in which such a lawsuit can be brought and the drug company be able to win the case if it is not promptly filed in court.
+There are limited time periods in which such a lawsuit can be brought, and the drug company has a strong chance of winning the case if it is not promptly filed in court.